The Surprising Difficulty of Search in Model-Based Reinforcement Learning: Background

 \section{Background}

-\textbf{Reinforcement learning (RL).} We follow the standard formulation~\citep{suttonbarto}, where an agent interacts with an environment modeled as a Markov Decision Process (MDP) defined by the tuple $(S, A, P, R, \gamma)$, with state space $S$, action space $A$, dynamics function $p$, reward function $R$, and discount factor $\gamma$.
+\textbf{Reinforcement learning (RL).} We follow the standard formulation~\citep{suttonbarto}, where an agent interacts with an environment modeled as a Markov Decision Process (MDP) defined by the tuple $(S, A, p, R, \gamma)$, with state space $S$, action space $A$, dynamics function $p$, reward function $R$, and discount factor $\gamma$.
 The objective is to learn a policy $\pi$ mapping state $s \in S$ to action $a \in A$, that maximizes the expected discounted return $\mathbb{E}_\pi\left[\sum_{t=0}^{\infty} \gamma^t r_t \right]$ of rewards $r_t \sim R(s_t, a_t)$.
 The value function~$Q^\pi(s,a) = \mathbb{E}_\pi\left[\sum_{t=0}^{\infty} \gamma^t r_t \right | s_0=s, a_0=a]$ measures the expected return when starting in state~$s$ and taking action~$a$.

 {\parfillskip=0pt Model-based reinforcement learning (MBRL) approaches learn an explicit dynamics model of the environment that predicts the next state~$s_{t+1}$ given the current state~$s_t$ and action~$a_t$.
 In this paper, we focus on methods that use these learned models to plan via search.
-Model predictive control (MPC) is an online planning framework that optimizes actions over a finite horizon using model rollouts, executing only the first action before replanning at each time step. }
+Search refers to the process of evaluating candidate action sequences through model rollouts to select actions.
+Model predictive control (MPC) is an online search framework that optimizes actions over a finite horizon using model rollouts, executing only the first action before re-planning at each time step. }

 \textbf{TD-MPC2.} TD-MPC2~\citep{hansen2024td} is a MBRL algorithm that learns a latent world model that is used for MPC.
 The state embedding $\mathbf{z}_s$ is learned together with the dynamics function, reward model, and value function by co-optimizing loss functions for each: